Auto Defects

 The Columbus office of Soroka & Associates is located at 503 South Front Street, Suite 205.
 We’re close to I-71 and Rt.
 23. We do meet accident victims at their homes and other locations if the victims are ill or immobile.

-Talk to a strong Columbus auto defect advocate today
+Talk to a strong Columbus auto defect attorney today

 Get help now.
 Speak with the Columbus personal injury lawyers at Soroka & Associates to discuss your rights after a car accident.
 We handle the tough cases, including cases where accidents are caused by defective auto parts.
 We have helped many victims obtain just settlements and verdicts.
 Call us at 614-858-3744 or fill out our contact form to schedule a free consultation.
 We handle auto defect cases on a contingency fee basis.